Yoko Kanno: Personal life

-In addition to Japanese, she speaks a little English and some French, but her English is poor and she needs translation help to converse in French.
+In addition to Japanese, she speaks a little English and some French, but she needs translation help to converse in French.

 Commenting on spirituality and religion, Kanno has said:

 I'm not religious at all.
 But Japanese don't believe in one God, but in gods everywhere in plants and animals.
 That's right.
 In Japan, Christianity has a wonderful image.
 People enjoy the image of Christ and Christianity in picture books, but not as a religion.

 Kanno enjoys music, photography, and writing.
 She has penned several journals for Newtype magazine, accompanying her articles with her own photographs for illustrations.
 Additionally, a collection of photographs taken by Kanno of her protégé and former production partner, Maaya Sakamoto, was showcased in the special event program for Sakamoto's thirtieth birthday concert at Nippon Budokan in 2010.

 In 2011, Yoko Kanno expressed her support for the victims of the 2011 Tōhoku earthquake and tsunami, composing a song titled "Kimi de Ite, Buji de Ite" (きみでいてぶじでいて, Stay With Me, Stay Safe).
 Later, she composed NHK's official support song on the occasion of the first anniversary of the earthquake entitled "Hana wa Saku" (花は咲く, Flowers Will Bloom), including lyrics by Sendai film director Shunji Iwai.
 The song features notable natives from the affected areas of Miyagi, Fukushima and Iwate.